SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/element.md

 ### Element bounds and outskirts

+Bloc allow the user to select where they would like to draw the *border* of a region around a shape; either along the inside, outside or centre of the shape.

 Let's look at the different possible bounds of your element.

 **Layout bounds** can be defined explicitly using `size:` method or dynamically